 Remember that we can change and customize the AAC system at any time.
 We will often need to add words to an AAC user’s system.
 We may need to change how the system looks and behaves.
 Check in with the team and the AAC user regularly to see what changes are needed.
 Consider different environments and activities so vocabulary can be added as needed for increased participation.

 Remember to keep adding vocabulary as needed, so the user can talk about new people, places, and interests, and share important experiences in their life.
-Always make sure that the vocabulary available provides room for growth.
-Add new words and make new grammatical inflections available as the user's language grows.
+Always make sure that the vocabulary available provides room for language growth.

 The next step

-Personalizing the AAC system is an important, but also ongoing step in the AAC process.
-But before we get started, there are still a few more steps in setting up for AAC.
-Next will be thinking about how we can make AAC always available.
+Personalizing the AAC system is an important, ongoing step in the AAC process.
+The next step to setting up for AAC is to make AAC always available.